nasa/cumulus-orca/website/docs/developer/research/research-localstack.md

         localstack-container  | Starting mock Redshift service on http port 4566 ... localstack-container  | Starting mock Route53 service on http port 4566 ...

 Localstack is now running in docker.
+To verify that the services are running, check the link http://localhost:4566/ should show a status of "running".
 Open the docker desktop and click on the container's CLI to open the container.
 Install the AWS CLI to run CLI commands in the docker container.

     pip install --trusted-host pypi.org --trusted-host files.pythonhosted.org awscli-local